fair-pbk/fair-pbk-standard/docs/specification.md

 ## File format

 - **F01:** PBK model implementations should be published in *xml* file format using the [Systems Biology Markup Language (SBML)](https://sbml.org/) level 3 version 2 or higher.
-- **F02:** The SBML file should be properly annotated using the therefore available [annotation scheme](https://sbml.org/documents/elaborations/miriam_annotation_syntax/).
+- **F02:** The model and model elements described by the SBML file should be annotated using the therefore available [annotation scheme](https://sbml.org/documents/elaborations/miriam_annotation_syntax/).
+- **F03:** The units of the model and model elements described by the SBML file should specified using the therefore available system for unit definitions.

 ## General

-- **G01:** The PBK model implementation should NOT contain parameters specifying the dosing.
+- **G01:** The PBK model implementation should **NOT** contain parameters specifying the dosing.
 These should be added via events in model simulations.

 ## Model-level annotation requirements